EgonzalezTech/GuitarLA/README.md

     npm run dev # or yarn dev
     \`\`\`

     This will start the application in development mode.
-Open your browser and navigate to the address provided (usually `http://localhost:[port]`).
+Open your browser and navigate to the address provided (usually `http://localhost:5173`).

-## 📂 Project Structure

-_(You can add a brief description of the folder structure here if you wish)_

 ## ✍️ Contributing